 Children have needs, and so do parents.
 And both of our needs matter.
 Mainstream parenting usually negates the needs of the child.
 If they acknowledge the needs at all, they are considered wrong, to be changed through training.
 But parenting is, above all else, a relationship between two people: the parent and the child.
 Here’s an easy tool you can start using today to keep that relationship balanced.

-Not feminist parenting as in “I’m a feminist and a parent”, but more in the actionable, skill-based philosophy of parenting through feminism.
 What if you didn’t use power over your kids but instead shared power with them?
 What if you nurtured socially conscious adults ready to challenge patriarchy?
-Let’s explore a fresh look at parenting rooted in feminist ideals of respect, equality, and social justice.
+Let’s explore a fresh look at parenting that takes into consideration an actionable, skill-based philosophy of parenting through feminism, rooted in feminist ideals of respect, equality, and social justice.